hxu-hms/blank-pub-microsite/docs/method-details/method-details.md

 [\\]: # Content in this section is method-dependent.
 It is also meant to be an evolving document that will likely expand as more people learn your method.

+[\\]: # You can also link out to other resources, instead of duplicating existing material.

 [\\]: # These are examples of what you could include:

 ## Common Adjustments